 The required language skills generally depend on study plans and subject: In the arts, social sciences and in law, at least a good knowledge of German is usually expected.
-For the natural sciences and engineering, and if English can be spoken at the host institute or if the study programme is taught in English, proof of good English language skills may also be accepted.
-Depending on country of origin and scholarship programme, however, certain language skills may be required.
+For the natural sciences and engineering, and if English can be spoken at the host institute or if the study program is taught in English, proof of good English language skills may also be accepted.
+Depending on the country of origin and scholarship program, however, certain language skills may be required.
 The "Application requirements" in the Call for Applications specifies what requirements these may be.

 Gates Cambridge Scholarships

 One year post-graduate work or 2nd Bachelor's at the University of Cambridge.
 Covers: university and college fees at the applicable rates, a maintenance allowance sufficient for a single student, a further discretionary allowance and airfare.